Torsion-Audio/Scyclone/docs/install_instructions_mac.md

 ## Installation Guide

-- if you have not installed homebrew yet run the following line in the Terminal
+- if you have not installed homebrew yet, run the following line in the Terminal and follow the instructions

 ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```